 To design effective behavior change interventions related to helping low- and middle-income Kenyans save for health, it’s important to thoroughly understand the audience’s perceptions, attitudes, beliefs, and behaviors relating to saving currently.
 Developing this understanding will lead to sharper hypotheses and more germane interventions.

-To serve this need, an exploratory survey was conducted among the target audience in Kenya.
+To serve this need, an exploratory survey was conducted by CAH's partners with CAH's support among the target audience in Kenya.
 The short mobile-survey was developed to learn about how the group saves currently, and what sentiments are held about a health savings platform called M-TIBA.
 Respondents reported what, if anything, they’ve saved for in the past couple of months, and what they’d like to save more for if they could.
 Then, to understand perceptions related to the savings platform, respondents reported which of two contrasting adjectives (e.g., easy vs. difficult, straightforward vs. complicated) better describe how they think of the platform.
 Respondents reported their level of financial struggle, and whether they were already registered with the savings platform so that we could test for differences between these groups.

 Of the 166 respondents, 69% reported having saved money in the past couple of months.
 However, there was a significant difference between those who reported high financial struggle (59%), and those who did not report high struggle (78%).
 Meanwhile, when given an opportunity to write-in what they wish they could save more towards, tangible and investment-oriented items, such as school fees and business investment, emerged as most top-of-mind.
 Less salient concepts, like saving for emergencies and saving for health, were reported less frequently.